StackVista/stackstate-docs/setup/installation/README.md

 StackState provides Role Based Access Control functionality that works with LDAP authentication servers.
 See [RBAC](../../concepts/role_based_access_control.md) pages for more information on the topic.
 You can also find how to configure LDAP servers [here](authentication.md).

+StackState also supports authentication against a KeyCloak OIDC Authentication server.
+You can read how to configure this [here](/setup/installation/authentication/).

 ## Troubleshooting

 If you have any issues installing StackState, refer to our [troubleshooting guide](troubleshooting.md) or contact our technical support.